The rural Darling Downs town of Cecil Plains is just over an hour's drive from Toowoomba.

 There are more hints of spirits long-departed at the Old Station Cemetery.
 Tombstone details have been preserved in a rustic hardwood memorial surrounding a huge gum tree in the centre of this historic cemetery.

-Stay at the new caravan park located in the centre of town, with easy access to the library, general store, hotel, swimming pool and the Condamine River.
+You may also choose to stay at the new caravan park, in the centre of town, with easy access to the library, general store, hotel, swimming pool and the Condamine River.
 During the harvest season (April to July), be sure to take in a tour of the Cecil Plains Cotton Gin, one of the largest in the Southern Hemisphere.

 Note: Information on listed products and services are provided by the operator and were correct at the time of publishing.
 Rates are indicative based on the minimum and maximum available prices of products and services.
 Please visit the operator’s website for further information.
 All prices quoted are in Australian dollars (AUD).